eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before.
 This tutorial covers the basics of configuring a project to run in Codewind.

+## Requirements for importing an existing project not created in Codewind or through Appsody or Odo

+If you are running Codewind locally, to import your project it must include a Dockerfile.
+For more information about Dockerfiles, see [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/).

+If you are running Codewind remotely on Kubernetes, to import your project it must include a Dockerfile and a Helm chart.
+For more information about Dockerfiles, see [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/) and for more information about Helm charts, see [Helm chart documentation](https://helm.sh/docs/topics/charts/).

 ## What kind of projects can I add?

 Codewind is designed to develop cloud native microservices.
 Therefore, each project must be self-sufficient, so not reliant on other projects to build.
 The requirements to add projects for each of the supported application types are outlined in the following sections: